Beam me to the beach Scotty and don’t forget my notebook!

 And it is precisely the dynamic environment in which we work today that makes it necessary for us to carry out an introspective analysis from time to time.
 In our daily routine, we, unfortunately, take far too little time for it or simply overhear our inner voice and continue as before.

-I believe that it is incredibly beneficial to question the present state of affairs every few years regardless of whether you are an executive, manager or employee.
+I believe that it is incredibly beneficial to question the present state of affairs every few years regardless of whether you are an executive, manager, or employee.

 As a passionate surfer, I like to compare personal development with surfing.
 Imagine you go to a surf spot at the wrong time, you sit on the water, and the waves are not good.
-Of course, you can sit there in the lineup and wait until the conditions change, but you might start to freeze, get frustrated or lose interest.
+Of course, you can sit there in the lineup and wait until the conditions change, but you might start to freeze, get frustrated, or lose interest.
 Instead, you can take your surfboard and just move to a different spot.
 Just like the young woman from Hungary, it is often the “BUTs” that hinder us, and as soon as we have the courage to take a small step, it doesn’t feel so difficult anymore.

 The Opportunity In Every Crisis